H0cine/disease_symptom_predict/README.md

-🩺 SymbiPredict - Disease Prediction System
+🩺SymbiPredict - Disease Prediction System
 SymbiPredict is a simple machine learning-based disease prediction system using user-input symptoms and a Random Forest Classifier.
 This project is implemented in Python and uses a dataset of symptoms to predict possible diseases.

 📌 Features